chaxus/ranlexer/README.md

 const bundle = await build(option)
 ```

-Generate a bundle by passing in options，All options are, well, optional:
+Generate a bundle by passing in options，All options are well, optional:

-- input： Build entry, if not set, has a default value.
-The default value is `./index.js`
+- **input**: Build entry, if not set, the default value is `./index.js`
-- output = Path to the build output file.
+- **output**: Path to the build output file.
 If not set, the default value is `./dist/index.js`

-The bundle has two methods,
+The bundle has two methods:

-One is to output the built code directly,
+- **generate**: generate is to output the built code directly,

 ```ts
 const code = bundle.generate()
 ```

-and the other is to output the file to a directory.
+- **write**: write is to output the file to a directory.

 ```ts
 bundle.write()